 Look beyond the visible costs

-The cheapest 3PL on paper often becomes the most expensive in practice.
-When evaluating financial impact, consider these three dimensions of cost:
+The cheapest 3PL on paper becomes the most expensive in practice when you factor in three cost dimensions:

 For a deeper understanding of 3PL pricing structures and how to evaluate them effectively, read our comprehensive guide to 3PL costs.